-The different techniques may involve the possible use of implants, preceded by a tissue expander, or the use of natural tissues for reconstruction.
+The different techniques may involve breast augmentation with the possible use of implants, preceded by a tissue expander, or the use of natural tissues for reconstruction.

 The tissue expander/implant procedure is probably the most common.
 This involves the insertion of a temporary implant (tissue expander) at the time of a mastectomy, followed by a period of gradually filling the expander with saline in-office during minor appointments.
 After a period of healing, the expander is swapped out for a permanent implant.
 In most cases, the implant will be one of the newer silicone devices because of their more natural feel.
 Nipple reconstruction can be accomplished, as well as areola reconstruction.

-In some situations, a patient may choose to use their own natural tissues for reconstruction.
+In some situations, a patient may choose to use their own natural tissues for reconstruction or as part of a breast lift.
 There are different ways to do this, but the procedure typically involves the use of a stomach flap, in many situations, or a flap of tissue from the back.
 Occasionally, implants are needed with this as well.
 These procedures also often requires several steps, including nipple reconstruction if that is being removed.